-Be mindful of what you're using OmniFocus for and make sure it doesn't become a dumping ground for everything under the sun.
+Be mindful of what you're using OmniFocus for and make sure it doesn't become a dumping ground.

 When people contact me for OmniFocus coaching and consulting, a common refrain is that they don't feel that they're using OmniFocus to its full potential.
 They're getting some value from using the software, but sometimes feel stressed when they look at their long list of projects and their overflowing inbox.
 In many cases, a core issue is that people are putting things into OmniFocus that don't really belong in OmniFocus.